phineasng/DECODE/misc/further_instructions/add_model.md

 ## Implement the model

-For the pipeline to work, we need a model that exposes a `prepare(self, x)` function, that takes a *batched* input `x` (a `numpy.array`) and returns predicted *labels* (also `numpy.array` but 1D).
+For the pipeline to work, we need a model that exposes a `predict(self, x)` function, that takes a *batched* input `x` (a `numpy.array`) and returns predicted *labels* (also `numpy.array` but 1D).
 If your model already provides this method (e.g. a `scikit` model), you can skip this step and directly [implement the model loader](#implement-the-model-loader).